bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. How geolocation api works in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The Geolocation API allows the user to provide their location to web applications if they so desire.
-For privacy reasons, the user is asked for permission to report location information.
+<p>The Geolocation API allows the user to provide their location to web applications if
+they so desire.
+For privacy reasons, the user is asked for permission to report location information.</p>

-The Geolocation API is published through the `navigator.geolocation` object.
+<p>The Geolocation API is published through the <mark>navigator.geolocation</mark> object.</p>

 ```javascript
 if ("geolocation" in navigator) {